Here are quick links and other information to help guide you through the voting process ...

 Prop 52, Hospital fees extension.
 Yes.
 Even the hospitals are in favor of taxing themselves to provide better care for the poor.

 Prop 53, Voter approval for bonded projects in excess of $2 billion.
 Undecided.
+We like the concept but worry about some unintended consequences.

 Prop 54, Legislative transparency.
 Yes.
 Would require all legislation to be available to the public for 72 hours before a vote can be taken.